Chrismettal/PedalDev/README.md

 Based on schematic by Saruman [found here](https://www.freestompboxes.org/viewtopic.php?t=12031&hilit=c6).

 First PCB version `f35813b` was broken is currently being debugged.
 4 Pins on `TL074` were swapped, `ICL7660` does not work when `BOOST` mode is set (But **`ICL7660S`** does..), and input stage sounds super starved, more like a bassy fuzz than a distortion.
 Simulation seems to confirm this so confidence in schematic is low.
-Currently ordering an original Dominator for schematic comparison.
+Currently getting hold of an original Dominator for schematic comparison.

-### :construction: YOU WHAT?! (:sheep: emma electronic PisdiYAUwot)

-:construction: :construction: :construction: **Work in progress** :construction: :construction: :construction:

-Just started reverse engineering schematic.
-Seems very much based on the ReezaFRATzitz, featuring the same `4069` based hex inverter as the only tone shaping active component.
-Very cheap in parts but awesome sounding high gain distortion.

 ## Common PCBs